Dog toy: Distraction toys

 These toys can be useful for extremely active dogs who need mental stimulation as well as physical exercise.
 Some examples are food delivery toys, Kongs stuffed with dog food, frozen peanut butter and/or treats, chew challenge toys, and puzzle toys.

 Bones

 The term "bones" can include animal bones as well as manufactured bones and dental bones.
 Animal bones offer a lot of chewing potential but the true nutritional benefits are derived from the soft tissues attached to the bone such as meat, cartilage, fat and connective tissue, not from the bones themselves.
 There are dangers associated with animal bones, including broken teeth and possible ingestion of large fragments of bone which can cause serious injury or death.
-It is important to supervise dogs when they are chewing bones and make sure to remove the bone when it is reduced to a size that could possibly be swallowed.
-Make sure dogs have plenty of fresh water.

 Latex and rubber

 Latex and rubber dog toys are great for dog entertainment.
 With these kind of toys, dogs that are aggressive chewers have a safe way to satisfy their biting instincts.
 These toys also help keep dogs' gums and teeth clean and healthy.
 In general, hard rubber bones and other latex dog toys help improve dogs' overall oral hygiene.